-In the long term people who have been sexually abused are more likely to suffer with depression, anxiety, eating disorders and post-traumatic stress disorder (PTSD).
-They are also more likely to self-harm, become involved in criminal behaviour, misuse drugs and alcohol, and to commit suicide as young adults.
+In the long term, people who have been sexually abused are more likely to suffer with depression, anxiety, eating disorders and post-traumatic stress disorder (PTSD).
+They're also more likely to self-harm, become involved in criminal behaviour, misuse drugs and alcohol, and to die by suicide as young adults.

 Child sexual exploitation

-Children who have been sexually abused are also at risk of sexual exploitation, in which children are sometimes passed around a network of abusers for sexual purposes.
+Children who've been sexually abused are also at risk of sexual exploitation, in which children are sometimes passed around a network of abusers for sexual purposes.